top of page

 If plans fall apart at the last minute, you don’t have to abandon what matters to you.

-When someone else’s mood tries to take over the room, you don’t have to match it.
+When someone else’s mood tries to take over the room, you don’t have to match it or fix it.

 You get to step back, breathe, and stay with your own heart.